A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Water the plant from the top, ensuring it reaches all parts.

-Keep on adding water till you see it come out of the pot’s bottom holes.
+Keep adding water until it comes out of the pot’s bottom holes.
 However, if you see any water accumulating at the bottom, discard it immediately.

 I also suggest using chlorine-free water.

-If you have access to chlorinated water only, fill a bucket with the required amount of water, and let it sit overnight.
+If you only have access to chlorinated water, fill a bucket with the required amount of water, and let it sit overnight.
 This allows the excess chlorine to be eliminated overnight.

 Light